AbdallahMaherDev/CHAT-APP-CSS-IllUSTration-11/README.md

 🌟 Introduction

 Hello!
-I'm Abdallah Maher, and this is a solution to the "Results Summary Component" challenge from Frontend Mentor.
+I'm Abdallah Maher, and this is a solution to the "Chat app CSS illustration" challenge from Frontend Mentor.
 This project features a beautifully designed chat app interface created entirely with HTML & CSS, showcasing CSS illustration techniques.